memery/memery-legacy/README.md

 Licensing
 ---------

-All core files are licensed under the following three-clause BSD license and copyrighted to their respective authors:
+All python code (except plugins, see separate copyright notice in the plugin directory) is licensed under the following three-clause BSD license and copyrighted to their respective authors:

     Copyright (c) 2012, nycz
     All rights reserved.